 Take care of your clients, go out of your way to find inexpensive ways to do little good deeds for them like greeting cards or phone calls.
 Keep track of those in credentials tracking or as actions in Rosemark.

-Bob used this word evangelist, I just loved the use of it.
+Bob used the word evangelist, and I just loved the use of it.
 Your evangelists are people that love to shout about how great you are.
-They might be referrers, they might be clients or clients’ family members or somebody else.
+They might be referrers, they might be clients or clients’ family members, or somebody else.
 The point is that they need attention.
 Give them attention.
 They will love you more and keep talking you up around the community.

 It seems to me that it comes down to finding ways of being kind to people.
 But it does take time, so it’s all about priorities.
 Happy Caring!

-This is Part 1 of a two part Blog.
+This is Part 1 of a two-part Blog from our visit to the National Association for Home Care & Hospice conference.
 Check out more helpful tips here.